jessepav/lacygoill-wiki-backup/admin/systemd.md

 fully configured network environment when it is started.
 These services should depend on the network.target.
-However, services  such as Avahi  or Bind  don't require the  dependency because they  can  correctly handle  network  interfaces  that  appear or  disappear  at runtime.
+However, services  such as Avahi  or Bind  don't require the  dependency because they can  correctly handle network  interfaces that  appear or disappear  at run time.

 ##
 ##